palinkas-jo-reggelt/hMailServer-Limit-Outgoing-Messages/README.md

 **For Tailing AWStats Log:**

 Create a scheduled task to run hmsLimitOutgoing.ps1 at startup !!!AND!!! at 12:01 AM daily (one task, two triggers).
 Script runs 27/7.

+**For Web Admin:**

+Copy www folder into php accessible webserver and change variables in config.php.
+Warning: uses hMailServer COM: you must extension=php_com_dotnet.dll in php.ini in order to enable/disable accounts.